aptech/docs/docs/CR-dotfeqdotfgedotfgtdotfledotfltdotfne.rst

-dotfeq,dotfge, dotfgt,dotfle,dotflt,dotfne
+dotfeq, dotfge, dotfgt, dotfle, dotflt, dotfne
 ==============================================

 Purpose
 ----------------

 Fuzzy comparison functions.
-These functions use _fcmptol to fuzz the comparison operations to allow for roundoff error.
+These functions use `_fcmptol` to fuzz the comparison operations to allow for roundoff error.

 Format